Iancheung228/Iancheung228.github.io/_posts/barebone_transformer.md

 Head_size =
 Num_head =

+X
+Wq
+Wk
+Wv

+Elementwise non-linearity
 ## Multiple attention heads
+Allows each head to learn different relationships between the sequence.
+Requires Embed_dim % Num_head = 0

+We split the 1)Query, 2)Key, and 3)Value matrices into num_head parts.
+The parameters in each of the multihead attentions are learned independently.
+Note the attention matrix from each multi-head attention is proportionally smaller.
+We would concatenate all these attention matrices at the end.

 Note that in multiple attention heads, the model has the same number of parameters to learn as in a single attention head.
+Multi-head self-attention is no more expensive than single-head due to this low-rank property.

+The attention block has dimension (context_len, embed_dim)

 ## Self-projection layer
+(embed_dim, embed_dim)

+## residual layer
+x = x + (context_len, embed_dim)
 ## feedforward layer
+takes it from embed_dim to 4*embed_dim then back to embed_dim

+## logit layer
+takes (context_len, embed_dim) to (context_len, vocab_size)